 It should be noted that this push did not come from us, his parents.
 In fact, we didn’t have even one AP class between us.
 We could do little more than provide him with food and hugs.

-“Some kids can take on a heavier load than others and be comfortable with it,” says Emily Levitt, vice president of education at Sylvan Learning.
+“Some kids can manage with a heavier load than others,” says Emily Levitt, vice president of education at Sylvan Learning.
 “You really need to know your work ethic.
 How much commitment you are willing to make?
 These courses are challenging and ask much more of you than a regular course would.”

 One thing to note is that it’s not necessary for students to take AP classes as freshmen, or even as sophomores.
 “Junior year is when students tend to load up on AP courses because that’s when they’re starting to position themselves for the colleges they’re going to apply to,” explains Levitt.
 “That’s when they may need to start thinking about making their transcripts more attractive.”

 However, it’s quality, not quantity that should guide your student.

 “It is not a matter of taking as many AP classes as you can.
 It’s a matter of taking as many AP classes as you have a passion for,” says Cyndy McDonald, a former high school college counselor who now advises other counselors.
 “Colleges don’t want to see a student slack off by taking all easy classes.
 But they also don’t want a student to stress themselves out with so many AP classes that they don’t do well, or they burn out.”